-Sametime can be classified as Lo-fi Hiphop.
-This song touches on topics like friends, family, money and the stresses that life brings.
+Sametime can be classified as Lo-fi Hip-hop.
+This song touches on topics like friends, family, money, and the stresses that life brings.
 These topics are essential because there relate-able.
-These are things that most people have encountered at some point in there lives.
-This then brings about the question .
+These are things that most people have encountered at some point in their lives.
+This then brings about the question.
 How does one cope with these stresses?

 Avery also gives us answers.
 Some people smoke, drink, some people skate and listen to music.
-All depends on what your preference is.
-Others even cope thru faith which is physically represented in the video.
-Visually the cinematography is just really nice to look at, It feels like a narration or simply a glimpse of Avery rambling off what was running through his mind.
+It all depends on what your preference is.
+Others even cope thru faith, which is physically represented in the video.
+Visually the cinematography is just really lovely to look at.
+It feels like narration or merely a glimpse of Avery rambling off what was running through his mind.
 Given the opportunity, he takes the narrative a step further and incorporates Anime elements.

-A hole in his chest to symbolize a loss of heart which was something that befalls a Hollow in the animated series Bleach by Tite Kubo.
-While I’m personally not a fan of bleach this was something that I was still able to appreciate.
-Artistically speaking, this adds another layer to the puzzle creating another opportunity to add onto the videos story, I really enjoyed it.
+A hole in his chest to symbolize a loss of heart, which was something that befalls a Hollow in the animated series Bleach by Tite Kubo.
+While I’m personally not a fan of bleach, this was something that I was still able to appreciate.
+Artistically speaking, this adds another layer to the puzzle creating another opportunity to add to the video’s story, I really enjoyed it.

-As for the song, the chorus I found to be really catchy but the first verse’s delivery didn’t sit well with me.
-The second verse was a lot more solid in my opinion, not only because it stood out a lot more to me but because it held conviction it felt more earnest too me.
-I felt his emotions oozing off with every word and that is so important.
+As for the song, the chorus I found to be really catchy, but the first verse’s delivery didn’t sit well with me.
+The second verse was a lot more solid, in my opinion, not only because it stood out a lot more to me but because it held conviction, it felt more earnest to me.
+I felt his emotions oozing off with every word, and that is so important.

 While this isn’t his best work.
 It’s honest and has a message.
-Definitely has replay value.
+It definitely has replay value.